CrystalWLH/deep-speech-compression/README.md

 - `lm_alphabet` : path to alphabet file

+## Evaluation

+All the model are implemented in Tensorflow with the class `tf.Estimator`.
+Therefore, in order to evaluate the performances of the model trained in terms of LER and WER it is only needed to run:

+    python model_main.py --mode train --conf ./configs/model.config

+where in the model configuration file it is specified the path to the test set of LibriSpeech with the parameter `test_data`.

 ## References

 1) Hinton, Geoffrey, Oriol Vinyals, and Jeff Dean.
 "Distilling the knowledge in a neural network." arXiv preprint arXiv:1503.02531 (2015).